hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 1. Verify that an expense account can be changed in the bank integration, and all existing transactions will be linked to the latest selected account.
 1. Verify that an expense account cannot be changed in the bank integration if it is not in the relevant currency with the application.
 1. Verify that an expense record added through integration can be deleted.
+1. Verify that it's impossible to change account for the individual bank expense record (transaction).

 Notes: